embassy-rs/nrf-softdevice/README.md

 ## Setting up your build environment

-This project uses new toolchain features, often only to be found in nightly.
-Please ensure that your toolchains are up to date:
+This project used to require nightly toolchain features, which have been recently stabilized.
+Therefore please ensure that your toolchains are up to date, by fetching latest stable toolchain:

 ```
 rustup update